 The South African Civils Aviation Association has provided comment to state that an obstacle assessment is required to be carried out for the proposed development.
-The draft BAR will be sent to the local airport and SACAA for comment.
+The draft BAR has been SACAA for comment.
+Information requested for the obstacle assessment has been sent but no response received to date.
+The highest point of a building will not exceed 10,67 metres, the development site is situated between existing residential developments and is not expected to impact flight paths.